All Episodes

 That's what we would be doing.

-So what do you think they're doing?
+So, what do you think they're doing?

 They're thinking, okay, Obama has just signaled that we won.

-That's what that speech was last.
+That's what that speech was.

 That's why the cadets looked sleepy.

-It's why they were nodding off.
+That's why they were nodding off.

-It's why they looked bored.
+It's why they look bored.

 It's why all the media today is running, I've never seen this done before.